 These can include materials such as wood, asphalt composite shingles, or vinyl lap siding.
 Your building costs will increase if you decide to use premium materials such as slate roofing or stone veneer siding.

 Average costs are also based on common choices for cabinets, floors, and countertops.
 Again, using premium materials will push up your construction costs.

 You will need to pay for site work to prepare for the construction of the property, which may include inspections, building plans, and permits.

 You could get your architect and builder to develop your building plan together, and you can see how expensive the proposal may be.
-You may also need to pay an impact fee, which will go towards public services.
+You may also need to pay an impact fee, which will go toward public services.

 Breaking ground will be a great time for you, but you will need to have heavy-duty equipment with expert operators to make sure that the ground is level before laying the building foundations.

 Excavation costs could increase if there are large rocks under your plot.
 The quality of the foundations will determine the success of the rest of the project.

 The frame of your property will account for one of the higher expenses of your project, but once it is in place, your building will start to take shape.

 Once the frame is in place, you will need to include sheathing—a layer of boards that will be used to cover and protect the frame, as well as the roof trusses.